Project Morpheus: Status

 The Morpheus lander flight demonstrations led to the proposal to use LOx/Methane for a Discovery Program mission, named Moon Aging Regolith Experiment (MARE) to land a science payload for the Southwest Research Institute on the lunar surface.
 This mission's lander is called NAVIS (NASA Autonomous Vehicle for In-situ Science).

-The technology developed is also being applied to the Nova-C lunar lander, proposed to land on the Moon in early 2022.
+The technology developed is also being applied to the Nova-C lunar lander, which landed on the moon on February 22, 2024.